Finding Legal Help

 A candidate must complete the 2-Day Orientation as part of the Basic Steps described above.
 The court offers this language-neutral training twice annually to help candidates understand the court interpreting profession.
 The certificate received for the 2-Day Orientation is valid for two years from the date the class was attended.

-- Overview of organization and roles of related justice system agencies such as law enforcement, prosecutor, defense attorney, probation, children's social services.
+- an overview of the judicial system and the roles of related justice system agencies such as law enforcement, prosecutor, defense attorney, probation, children's social services.

-- Overview of related settings to which the interpreter may be called, such as jails, hospitals, probation department, juvenile courts, detention centers, and mediations, etc.
+- an overview of related settings to which the interpreter may be called, such as jails, hospitals, probation department, juvenile courts, detention centers, and mediations, etc.

-- Glossary of court system and legal terminology, emphasizing the characteristics of legal language (e.g., common words with uncommon meanings) and how to research terminology.
+- a glossary of legal terminology, emphasizing the characteristics of legal language (e.g., common words with uncommon meanings) and how to research terminology.

 *Please note, fees for these courses are only refundable for one year after payment has been made.